luisivan/notion-blog-nextjs/README.md

 - Support for categories
 - Custom Notion page as index page
 - Custom Notion page as about page
-- Adding Substack subscribe box
+- Adding Revue subscribe box

 ## How to write blockquotes